-Your Normal Retirement Date, or NRD, is your 65th birthday.
-This may be different to your State Pension Age.
+Your Normal Retirement Date (or NRD) is the date you reach age 65.
+Please note that this may be different to your State Pension Age.

-What will I receive when I take my benefits at my NRD?
+What will I receive when I take my benefits at NRD?

-If you retire from Service at your NRD, as an Active Member, you will receive:
+If you retire from Service at NRD, as an Active Member you will receive: